Central Tunisia Tunisia Travel Guide

 Reasonable prices, fewer crowds, some seasonal business closures late autumn.

-Historical discovery, lowest prices, lush landscapes.
+Historical exploration, lowest prices, lush landscapes.

 Sea too cold for swimming, some tourist-oriented businesses closed.